MBilalQureshi/versus-drf-m5/README.md

 - CSS
 - Javascript

-### Frameworks - Libraries - Programs Used
+### Frameworks - Libraries - Programs Used - Packages Used
-- [ReatJS](https://react.dev/)Front-end JavaScript library for building user interfaces based on UI components.
+- [ReatJS](https://react.dev/) is a front-end JavaScript library for building user interfaces based on UI components.
 - [React Bootstrap](https://react-bootstrap.github.io/) is a component-based library that provides native Bootstrap components as pure React components.
 Used to create a responsive application/component UI.
+- [Axios](https://axios-http.com/) is a simple promise based HTTP client for the browser and node.js.
+Axios provides a simple to use library in a small package with a very extensible interface.
+- [jwt-decode](https://github.com/auth0/jwt-decode) is used to decode and extract information from a JWT token.
+- [react-router-dom](https://www.npmjs.com/package/react-router-dom) is routing library for the React JavaScript library.
+Used to display different components based on the URL entered in the browser.
 - [GitHub](https://github.com/) is used to host the repository and agile tool.
 - [GitPod](https://gitpod.io/) is used to develop project and organize version control.
 - [Heroku](https://www.heroku.com/) used to deploy the live project.
-- [PEP8 Online](https://pep8ci.herokuapp.com/#) used to validate all the Python code.
 - [Google Fonts](https://fonts.google.com/) is used to change the fonts of the project.
-- [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.
-- [Jshint](https://jshint.com/) - used to validate javascript.
-- [Django](https://www.djangoproject.com/) framework is used for the development of this project.
-- [Django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html) is the authentication library used to create the user accounts.
-- [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to manage Django Forms.
-- [Cloudinary](https://cloudinary.com/) is used as an image hosting service.
-Product images are uploaded there.
-- [PostgreSQL](https://www.postgresql.org/) is used as the database for this project.
-- [Bootstrap 5](https://getbootstrap.com/docs/4.6/getting-started/introduction/): is a CSS framwork and is used for styling in project.
-- [Summernote](https://summernote.org/) editor is mainly used when adding product details on the admin panel which is to be later seen on the product details page.
 - [Balsamiq](https://balsamiq.com/) is used to generate wireframe images for this project.
 - [Techsini](https://techsini.com/multi-mockup/index.php) is used for generating site mockup.
 - [Coolors](https://coolors.co/) is used to create a color palette.
-- [Drawio](https://app.diagrams.net/) is used to make database schema.
 - [Favicon](https://favicon.io/) is used to create the favicon.
-- [Responsinator](http://www.responsinator.com/) is used to verify the responsiveness of the website on different devices.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) is used for overall development and bug locating/fixing, including testing responsiveness, performance, and confirming the webpage's accessibility using lighthouse.
 - [Font Awesome](https://fontawesome.com/) is used for icons all over the project.
-- [Grammerly](https://app.grammarly.com/) is used to proofread the README.md and testing.md.
+- [Grammerly](https://app.grammarly.com/) is used to proofread the all the md files.
-- [Gunicorn](https://gunicorn.org/) is a Python WSGI HTTP Server for our project.
-This helps to run project on Heroku.
 - [Prettier](https://prettier.io/) is used to format react code.
+- [Canva](https://www.canva.com/) helped me in creating new logo for project.

 ## Deployment